-Natasha is a theatre director and performance practitioner who lives between London and Berlin.
+Natasha is a theatre director, movement director and performance practitioner who lives between London and Berlin.

 She has an MA in English and Theatre from Glasgow University, a physical theatre training in Devised Theatre and Performance from LISPA in Berlin.